-1. Article 6.9.1 Management of the health care of student athletes, including: risk manage prevention; recognition and evaluation of injuries/illnesses; injury treatment and disposition organization and administration of services; coordination of services with other sport med and their role educating and counseling student athletes. on; rehabilitation; 2.
-Article 6.9.2 Demonstrated level of care and professionalism when interacting with stu dent athletes.
+1. Article 6.9.1 Management of the health care of student athletes, including: risk management and injury prevention; recognition and evaluation of injuries/illnesses; injury treatment and disposition; rehabilitation; organization and administration of services; coordination of services with other sport medicine professionals and their role educating and counseling student athletes. ; 2.
+Article 6.9.2 Demonstrated level of care and professionalism when interacting with student athletes.
 3. Article 6.9.3 Record of continued educational growth and service to the profession.
 4. Article 6.9.4 Productive service to the department and University.
 5. Article 6.9.5 Years in Rank